rtmigo/xrandom_dart/README.md

 |    | XrandomHq              |    1120 |       1154 |      394 |

-<sub>The numbers indicate the execution time.
-The lower the value, the faster the class works.</sub>

 All the benchmarks on this page are from AOT-compiled binaries running on AMD A9-9420e with Ubuntu 20.04.
 Time is measured in milliseconds.